mailcow/mailcow-dockerized-docs/docs/firststeps-disable_ipv6.md

 ```

 To disable the ipv6nat-mailcow container as well, go to your mailcow directory and create a new file called "docker-compose.override.yml":

+**NOTE:** If you already have an override file, of course don't recreate it, but merge the lines below into your existing one accordingly!
 ```
 # cd /opt/mailcow-dockerized
 # touch docker-compose.override.yml
 ```
-**NOTE:** If you already have an override file, of course don't recreate it, but merge the lines below int your existing one accordingly!

 Open the file in your favourite text editor and fill in the following:

 ```